bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 - Flat: Essentially the ground, including roads, sidewalks, and parking lots.
 - Construction: Slightly misleading name, any man-made structure that doesn't fit into the other categories, such as buildings, bridges, fences, tunnels, etc.
-- Nature: Vegitation and grassy areas not mant to be driven on.
+- Nature: Vegetation and grassy areas not meant to be driven on.
 - Vehicle: Cars, trucks, buses, motorcycles, bicycles, etc.
 - Sky: Open sky.
 - Object: Traffic signs, traffic lights, and poles.